The Sacred sixth sense

 PleinAire art, Hunting and Grace Before Meals

-It was a beautiful morning and I’d been busy packing and preparing for my travel to visit familia in Mexico.
-I knew this was my last chance to capture a winter scene.
-I packed on my winter boots, warm layers, my backpack full of paints and my faithful dog.
+It was a beautiful snowy morning.
+I was busy packing for my travel to visit familia in Mexico.
+I knew this would be my last chance to capture a winter scene.
+I put on my winter boots, warm layers, backpack full of paints and whistled for my faithful dog.
 As I trudged thru the snow I couldn’t help but feel the exhilaration of spring on the horizon.
-I noticed a few robins flashing their bright red breasts, a woodpecker pecking for a snack and my dog was delighted to catch up to a few slow moving ground hogs (sorry hogs).
-I knew the scene I wanted to capture and was just trying to get the angle.
-My husband is an avid outdoorsman and excellent hunter.
-Bringing back much meat and filling out freezers.
-His Friends and family have never been without some kind of wild game to eat.
+I noticed the robins were back, flashing their bright red breasts, woodpeckers were making a racket in the trees.
+My dog was delighted to catch a few sleepy groundhogs (sorry hogs).
+I knew the scene I wanted to capture and was looking for a good spot to paint.
+My mind wandered to my husband, an avid outdoorsman and excellent hunter.
+His hobby was usually successful and brought us much meat.
 As I trudged home I felt very grateful for the abundance of scenery.
-I felt connected to nature and to all who enjoy the outdoors, even If I hadn’t captured a scene as a hunter doesn’t always end a hunt with a kill.
-That evening, gathered around the table for our meal of venison, my husband and I partook in a ritual we’d grown up with and taught our children.
-Mike and I were the only ones gathered (with Ruger at our feet and grown children) we bowed our heads and said our grace before meals.
-I thought I heard my words of thanksgiving echoing throughout the generations.
-Whatever it is you do, what is life enjoyed if you can’t have a grateful heart?
+I felt connected to nature and to all who enjoy the outdoors.
+I had completed my painting.
+That evening, gathered around the table for our meal of venison, we bowed our heads and prayed.
+It was a ritual we’d grown up with and taught our children.
+Mike and I were the only ones gathered (with our dog at our feet).
+I felt our words of thanksgiving echoing throughout all our previous generations.
+So to the future generations I say…Whatever it is you do, life is better with a prayer and a grateful heart?

 Beautifully Dysfunctional